jlbradley1844/jlbradley1844.github.io/_drafts/replacement-theory.md

   people_ act.
 If _those people_ choose to act differently, they can be treated the same.
-Of course, the way _those people_ act is never a point of serious discussion; if it were, you can guarantee _those people_ would look entirely like _us people_ (one very specific
+Of course, the way _those people_ act is never a point of serious discussion; if it were, you can guarantee _those people_ acts seem to be exactly _us people_.
+To give a very specific
-  example: the fact that depressed rural white manufacturing communities show the exact same social pathologies that depressed inner city communities show).
+  example: depressed rural white manufacturing communities now show the exact same social pathologies that depressed inner city communities show.
 No, their understanding of how _those people_ are is taken from their own racist press releases and twitter feeds, scare stories from the evening news, fictional mass murderers from urban myths and tales of "American carnage" from